top of page

 Kunwari03.jpg

-Reiterating the crucial role that screens play in Kunwari, the animation serves to show the appeal of screens and its relevance to society today.
+Reiterating the crucial role that screens play in Kunwari, the animation serves to show the appeal of screens.
 In the gallery, it draws the attention of visitors who are attracted by the screen and curious about the figure displayed, where it can be understood that this character is important, even if the viewer doesn’t understand why.
 This reciprocates the mass of followers in the story, who listen to their “leader” on the screens without truly understanding why or ever questioning their authority.

 I wanted to draw the viewer’s attention using the very thing that controls the lives of the people in the story: screens.
 In so doing, it not only acts as a preview for the comic and encourages people to read it, where we find a story that ultimately subverts the power of the screen, but it becomes a live reenactment of it.
 For those who watched the animation but chose not to read the comic, they become living examples of the characters in the story who are drawn to the screens without truly caring about the contents and unwittingly become accomplices to the harm caused by the city.